edanca/automation-webdriverio-project/README.md

 ### Results

-Results are displayed on terminal screen at the end.
+Results are displayed on terminal and also through a HTML Report.

+The HTML report page will be opened automatically in your default browser after the tests finalized.

+Or you can access manually going to the path `reports/html-reports`, that is generated after the test has been executed, and open the file `master-report.html` in your browser.

 ### See test running in action